YannickDot/jankBuster/README.md

-ngDebug
+JankBuster.js
 =======

-A small library providing utilities to debug AngularJS-based apps in Chrome Devtools
+A small library providing utilities to leverage hardware compositing in JavaScript